-Consuming bioflavonoids impacts your body’s health in many ways, especially in the area of vein health.
-Bioflavonoids are believed to strengthen and support vein walls to help prevent varicose veins and keep the veins functioning properly.
-They may also help relieve swelling and pain caused by varicose veins.
+Eating foods high in bioflavonoids can impact your body’s health in a number of ways, especially in the area of vein health.
+Bioflavonoids are believed to strengthen vein walls.
+This helps to prevent varicose veins, and keep your veins functioning properly.
+They may also help relieve swelling, burning, and pain caused by varicose veins.
 Nearly all fruits and vegetables contain bioflavonoids, as well as chocolate, tea, and some dried beans and seeds.

-Just as adding the right foods to your diet has a positive impact on vein health, taking away the wrong ones has a positive impact as well.
-Foods containing high amounts of salt are high up on the list of foods to avoid due to the negative effects of excessive sodium on the body.
-Sodium causes the body to retain more water, which results in increased pressure in the veins.
-High amounts of sodium can be found in the following:
+Just like eating the right foods can aid vein health, removing the wrong foods from your diet also has positive impacts on vein health.
+Avoid foods containing high amounts of salt.
+These are high up on the list of foods to avoid due to the negative effects of excessive sodium on the body!
+Sodium causes the body to retain more water, which then increases pressure in the veins.
+High amounts of sodium can be found in the following foods: